shumbul/HackVerse-21_iQhackers/README.md

 # HackVerse-21-iQhackers
 This app is minor implementation of our understanding of Liquidity Mining.
 This is a Decentralised Finance Application that works similar to bank, where basically a user can deposit cryptocurrency into the application and while it is deposited , the user will earn interest (Staking)
-This app aloows three funstions:-
+This app allows three functions:-
 1)Stake tokens
 2)Unstake tokens
 3)Issue tokens